How To Read Chord Charts In 7 Easy Steps

 Guitar Chord Charts are diagrams of chords that relate to playing guitar.
 They are usually found in standard notation music books.
 Their written a bit different than tabs and can be a little more difficult to understand.
 So I will do my best to explain how to read them in this post.

 Why are Chord Charts hard to read?

 Because of the way they are designed.
-When viewing someone playing guitar, the fret board (where the chords are played) is horizontal.
+When viewing someone playing guitar, the fretboard (where the chords are played) is horizontal.
 When looking at chord charts, the guitar is facing vertical, as in the picture to the right.
 This is confusing because this is not how the guitar is played.
 When the guitar is facing upward, the horizontal lines represent the frets (where the chord is played) and the vertical lines represent the guitar strings.
-This is opposite from reading guitar tabs.
+This is the opposite of reading guitar tabs.

 Is reading chord charts necessary?

-If your a serious player…..Yes!!
+If you’re a serious player…..Yes!!
 If you just want to mess around on the guitar than no. Reading chord charts is important because it might appear in your favorite book of songs and if you don’t know how to read them, you won’t be able to play them.
 If you do know how to read them, you can add that to your toolbox of guitar skills.
-Which will separate you from the average self taught guitar player.
+This will separate you from the average self-taught guitar player.

 Guitar chord charts in more detail.

 If you look at the chord charts above and you imagine that the guitar is facing upward (as in the picture) You will see a few different things.
 The black dots (with the numbers inside) represent where the fingers are to be placed & what fingers to use.
 The white dots represent which strings are open (played but with no finger put down) & the X’s represent strings that are muted (notes not sounded out)